SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

 those with colonic adenomas.
 The optimal model using only the microbiota contained 53 OTUs and performed comparably to FIT, with AUCs of 0.671 and 0.639 respectively (Figure 1C, Fig S1C).
-When we combined the microbiota with FIT, our model significantly outperformed FIT alone (AUC=0.727, p=0.00054) using only 4 OTUs.
-These OTUs included OTU29, which was enriched in normal patients as it was in the normal vs cancer models.
+When we combined the microbiota with FIT, the model significantly outperformed FIT alone (AUC=0.727, p=0.00054) using only 4 OTUs.
+These OTUs included OTU29, which was enriched in normal patients like in the normal vs cancer models.
 The three other OTUs were assocaiated with Lachnospiraceae (OTU14), Ruminococcaceae (OTU11), and unclassified member of Clostridiales (OTU10).
 Interestingly all four OTUs in the combined model were among the most abundant Clostridia in our samples.
-These data show that with only a few features from the microbiome, we can compliment FIT to significantly improve detection of both adenomas and carcinomas.
+These data show that models based on the fecal microbiota can be used to disriminate healthy individuals from those with adenomas or cancer.
+Such models can also compliment FIT to significantly improve test performance.

 **RF Model for Detecting Colonic Lesions**
-An ideal diagnostic model would be able to detect both adenomas and carcinomas, so we developed models that would differentiate normal individuals from those with any type of colonic lesion.
+An ideal diagnostic model would be able to detect both adenomas and carcinomas, so we developed a single model that would differentiate normal individuals from those with any type of colonic lesion.
 The optimal model combining FIT and the microbiota used 21 OTUs and performed significantly better than FIT alone for detecting colonic lesions